GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 ### VPC design

-The "landing zone" is divided in two VPC networks: one trusted, acting as the connectivity hub towards the other trusted networks; one untrusted, acting -again- as the connectivity hub towards any other untrusted network or resource.
+The "landing zone" is divided in two VPC networks: the trusted VPC, acting as the connectivity hub towards other trusted networks and the untrusted VPC, acting as the connectivity hub towards any other untrusted network.

 The VPCs are connected through two sets of sample NVA machines, grouped by region in [Managed Instance Groups (MIGs)](https://cloud.google.com/compute/docs/instance-groups).
 The appliances are plain Linux machines, performing simple routing/natting, leveraging some standard Linux features, such as *ip route* or *iptables*.
-While they are only suited for demo purposes, they should be substituted with enterprise appliances, before moving to production.
+While they are suited for demo purposes only, they should be substituted with enterprise appliances, before moving to production.
 The traffic destined to the VMs in each MIG is mediated through internal load balancers in each region, both in the trusted and in the untrusted networks.

-By default, the design assume the following:
+By default, the design assumes the following:

 - on-prem networks (and related resources) are considered trusted.
 As such, the VPNs with on-prem are terminated in GCP on the trusted VPC
+- the public Internet is considered untrusted.
+As such [Cloud NAT](https://cloud.google.com/nat/docs/overview) has been deployed in the untrusted landing VPC only
-- any traffic, from any trusted or untrusted network, going to another trusted or untrusted network, is currently analyzed by NVAs, although for demo purposes the current NVA performs simple routing/natting only
+- any traffic from an untrusted network to a trusted network (and vice-versa), and cross-environment traffic passes through the NVAs.
+For demo purposes the current NVA performs simple routing/natting only
-- Any traffic from a trusted network to an untrusted network (by default, Internet) is also natted by the appliances
+- any traffic from a trusted network to an untrusted network (e.g. Internet) is natted by the appliances.
+Futher exclusions can be anyway configured ad-hoc

-De-facto, the trusted landing VPC acts as a hub and hosts the external connectivity and the shared services for the spoke VPCs, which are connected to it via VPC network peerings.
+The trusted landing VPC acts as a hub and hosts the external connectivity and the shared services consumed by the spoke VPCs, which are connected to it via VPC network peerings.
 Spokes are used to partition environments, which is a fairly common pattern:

 - one spoke VPC for the development environment
 - one spoke VPC for the production environment

 Each VPC is created into its own project, and each project is configured as a Shared VPC host, so that network-related resources and access configurations via IAM are kept separate for each VPC.

-The design easily lends itself to implementing additional environments, or adopting a different logical mapping for spokes (e.g. one spoke for each company entity, etc.).
-Adding spokes is a trivial operation, it does not increase the design complexity, and it is explained in operational terms in the following sections.
+The design can be easily extended to host additional environments, or adopting a different logical mapping for spokes (e.g. one spoke for each company entity, etc.).
+Adding spokes is a trivial operation and it does not increase the design complexity.
+Operational processes to add more spokes are further explained in the following sections.

 In multi-organization scenarios, where production and non-production resources use different Cloud Identity and GCP organizations, the hub/landing VPC is usually part of the production organization.
 It establishes connections with the production spokes within its same organization, and with non-production spokes in a different organization.

-An additional VPC is also deployed by default with the provided code, disconnected from the other VPCs and hosting two VMs that emulate the on-prem environment for testing purposes, via a Docker network and containers for VPN, DNS, HTTP, etc.
+An additional VPC disconnected from the rest of the networks is deployed with this code.
+It hosts two VMs emulating the on-prem environment for testing purposes, via a Docker network and containers (for VPN, DNS, HTTP, etc).

 ### External connectivity

-External connectivity to on-prem is implemented here via VPN HA (two tunnels per region), as this is the minimum common denominator often used directly, or as a stop-gap solution to validate routing and transfer data, while waiting for [interconnects](https://cloud.google.com/network-connectivity/docs/interconnect) to be provisioned.
+External connectivity to on-prem is implemented here via [VPN HA](https://cloud.google.com/network-connectivity/docs/vpn/concepts/topologies) (two tunnels per region), as this is the minimum common denominator often used directly, or as a stop-gap solution to validate routing and to transfer data, while waiting for [interconnects](https://cloud.google.com/network-connectivity/docs/interconnect) to be provisioned.

-Connectivity to additional on-prem sites or other cloud providers should be implemented in a similar fashion, via VPN tunnels or interconnects, in the landing VPC (either trusted or untrusted, depending by the nature of the peer), sharing the same regional router.
+Connectivity to additional on-prem sites or to other cloud providers should be implemented in a similar fashion, via VPN tunnels or interconnects, in the landing VPC (either trusted or untrusted, depending by the nature of the peer), sharing the same regional router.

 ### Internal connectivity

-As mentioned initially, there are other ways to implement internal connectivity other than VPN HA.
+As mentioned, there are other ways to implement internal connectivity other than VPC network peering.
 These can be easily retrofitted with minimal code changes, but introduce additional considerations for service interoperability, quotas and management.

 This is a summary of the main options: